 FOCAL POINT FOR BASEBALL

 Four veterans’ organizations teamed up to provide $40,000 for the field, which was dedicated to veterans at its opening in 1976.
-In addition to serving as the field for the local Post 82 team each spring, the field is also home to the Shelby High School Lions.
+In addition to serving as the field for the local American Legion team each summer and hosting some NCAA Division 1 teams, the field is also home to the Shelby High School Lions.
 The baseball complex is on the campus of Shelby High School.

 A focal point for baseball in the Cleveland County area since its dedication, the stadium’s illustrious history includes serving as a minor league ballpark for the Cincinnati Reds in 1978, the Pittsburgh Pirates in 1979-80 and the New York Mets in 1981-82.
 Some great players have graced Veterans Field over the years.
 Major leaguers Smokey Burgess, Tom Wright, Roger McKee, Bud Hardin, Billy Champion and Norris Hopper all played on Veterans Field.

 In recent years, Keeter Stadium was the site for the 2002 American Legion Southeastern Regional Tournament, the 2004 North Carolina State American Legion Tournament, the 2008 American Legion Southeastern Regional Tournament and the 2008 ALWS.